New Clarion YMCA is booming

 “It made me actually wonder what kids did before this opened,” Kelley said.

 “You have to be 15 and older to be able to work out by yourself independently without any adult supervision,” Kelley said.
-“However, once you’re 12 you can take a Smart Start where 12, 13 and 14 are put with a wellness coach and if you can go through that, you can work out.
+“However, once you’re 12 you can take a Smart Start where 12-, 13- and 14-year-olds are put with a wellness coach and if you can go through that, you can work out.
 Twelve-year-olds need adult supervision (18 or older).
 That way, there is somebody who is responsible for them.
 It’s a disaster waiting to happen if you allow kids up there without any training on the proper use of the equipment.”

-Children, starting at age 8, can use the indoor track with a parent or adult.
-One of the challenges of the new Y is seeing which rules make sense.
+Children, starting at age eight, can use the indoor track with a parent or adult and one of the challenges of the new Y is seeing which rules make sense.

 Parents asked if their daughter or son could walk with them on the track.